-(a) Cost Effectiveness & Hard Costs.
-Points may be awarded based upon deviation from the Authority's anticipated construction square foot cost.
-(For additional information please refer to the Construction Standards) Costs are reviewed in the context of development location and any applicable constraints in the marketplace including regional labor and material costs and applicability of prevailing wage statutory requirements.
-Determination of the acceptable range of hard costs shall be at the Authority's discretion.
+Cost Effectiveness & Hard Costs.
+Points may be awarded based upon (a) deviation from the Authority's anticipated construction square foot cost.
+(For additional information please refer to the Construction Standards). -Costs are reviewed in the context of development location and any applicable constraints in the marketplace including regional labor and material costs and applicability of prevailing wage statutory requirements.
+Determination of the acceptable range of hard costs shall be at the Authority's discretion, provided, however, Points in this category will not be available for: (i) Proposed Developments that do not include general contractors fully procured in accordance with all applicable laws at the time of submission of the Application, and (ii) Applications that include hard costs submitted by a cost estimator, consultant, architect or other comparable source.

-Percentage Deviation

-Between +/- 5%

-Between > 5% and 10% or

-between < -5% and -10%
+Percentage Deviation Between +/- 5% Between > 5% and 10% or between < -5% and -10%